I tested the best laptop docking stations – here’s what I recommend for your office setup

 Pros

-Why we like it: I picked the CalDigit TS4 as the best laptop docking station overall because it is the most capable of the eight entries.
-With 18 ports -- which include three Thunderbolt 4 ports, five USB-A inputs, and dual SD card readers, just to name a few -- it covers just about every connection I could ever need.
+Why we like it: I picked the CalDigit TS4 as the best laptop docking station overall because it is the most capable on our list.
+With 18 ports -- which include three Thunderbolt 4 ports, five USB-A inputs, and dual SD card readers -- it covers just about every connection I could ever need.
 The USB-A ports are notable because they provide data transfer speeds up to 10 Gbps, allowing users to quickly move files between devices.
 Additionally, it has a power delivery of 98W, enough to charge both a laptop and a smartphone at the same time.

 I really appreciate the CalDigit TS4's size.
 It measures 4.46 x 1.65 x 5.55 inches and weighs about 1.4 pounds, so you can take it to the office.
 It can even output video signals to dual 4K displays simultaneously, helping future-proof your setup.